bluesquare-io/covid-19-app/readme.md

 and organizations willing to provide a tool or a companion to a group of people (even countrywide!) during the COVID-19 crisis.

+This project is greatly inspired by the `advice_app` proposal on [Working with Helpful Engineers](https://github.com/helpfulengineering/resources/blob/master/software/proposals/advice_app.md).

 # Features

 Out-of-the-box it provides five main features :